 During A Snow Storm Or Blizzard, Broadway Shows May Close.
 How Do They Announce Closing?
 Do Buyers Get A Refund On Their Tickets?
 Do Some Broadway Shows Still Perform?

-Heavy Snows in NYC May Cancel Broadway Shows
+Sunday Jan 25, 2026: Heavy Snows in NYC Cancel Some Broadway Shows

-New York City is no stranger to heavy snow storms, so Broadway shows are always prepared to cancel performances when the need arises.
+New York City is no stranger to heavy snow storms, so Broadway shows are always prepared to cancel performances if the need arises, but typically shows will still go on despite the inclement weather.

 At What Time Do They Cancel A Broadway Show?

-Broadway shows will often announce a performance cancellation due to snow or blizzard conditions at 1PM for the evening 7PM or 8PM performances.
+Broadway shows will often announce a performance cancellation due to snow or blizzard conditions at 1PM (on the day of the show) for the evening 7PM or 8PM performances.

 Why Do They Cancel a Broadway Show Due To A Snowstorm?